Empirestar247/alx-pre_course/README.md

-My first repository on git and github
+My first repository on git and github (updated)